 HR is more than just recruiting and policy creation.
 In today’s world they are a key partner in ensuring organizational success.
 And it is the HR that recognizes and fosters talent through a process of continuous learning.

-“It’s about getting the best people, retaining them, nurturing a creative environment and helping to find a way to innovate”, says Marissa Mayer, CEO of Yahoo.
+“It’s about getting the best people, retaining them, nurturing a creative environment and helping to find a way to innovate” - Marissa Mayer, CEO of Yahoo.

-A nimble and pro-active HR is the cornerstone for an organization to remain relevant in these stressful times.
-Being able to recognise change, accepting and adapting to it will be the key differentiator between success and failure.
+In summary, a nimble and pro-active HR is the cornerstone for an organization to remain relevant in the next normal.
+The role of HR as a business partner in ensuring organizational success is crucial in these times of disruption, more than ever before.
+The ability to recognize, accept and adapt to change will be the key differentiator between success and failure.

 Your email address will not be published.
 Required fields are marked *